PRIVATE LIVES © NC Aventales AG 1930

 Hunter Luth (Stage Manager) Hunter is delighted to return to Teatro Live!, having debuted with Deathtrap in 2022.
 He is an Equity Stage Manager based in Edmonton, and is a graduate of MacEwan University’s Theatre Production program.
 Selected previous credits include work as an apprentice stage manager on La Bohème, Candide, Rigoletto, and Count Ory for Edmonton Opera, Vanya & Sonia & Masha & Spike for Shadow Theatre, assistant stage manager for Edmonton Opera’s Orphée+, Stabat Mater, Don Giovanni, and Das Rheingold, and as stage manager of Jack and the Beanstalk and Hansel and Gretel Virtual Tour for Alberta Musical Theatre Company, and Hold These Truths for University of Alberta & Edmonton Japanese Cultural Association, and Cosi Fan Tutte for Opera Kelowna.

 Tiana McLean (Production Manager) After doing Scenic Construction/Carpentry on numerous Teatro shows in recent seasons, Tiana steps up as the company’s first official Production Manager.
-A graduate of MacEwan University’s Theatre Production program, Tiana has spent the last two decades working in Edmonton Theatre, where extreme weather, fire, illnesses, broken scenery, aggressive prop handling, and squirrels have taught her much about problem solving and remaining calm in a crisis.
+A graduate of Grant MacEwan University’s Theatre Production program, Tiana has spent the last two decades working in Edmonton Theatre, where extreme weather, fire, illnesses, broken scenery, aggressive prop handling, and squirrels have taught her much about problem solving and remaining calm in a crisis.
 Past credits include working as Production Manager for FreeWill Shakespeare Festival, Head of Lighting and Carpentry for Theatre Network, and Technical Director for Alberta Musical Theatre (formerly Alberta Opera).
 Her favourite show experiences include doing scenic construction for AMTC’s Pinocchio while 7 months pregnant, and building the fun and creepy set for Theatre Network’s The Woman in Black, with all its ghostly tricks.
-She'll be back with Teatro Live for an exciting soon to be announced season opener in October.
+She’s therefore very excited to be working on the latter play a second time when it opens the Teatro Live season in October.

 Priya Narine (Sybil Chase) Priya is absolutely delighted to be making her Teatro debut with Private Lives.
 She’s a mixed-race multidisciplinary theatre artist from Edmonton and a graduate of the BFA Acting program at the University of Alberta.
 This season Priya starred as Maria in The Sound of Music, a co-production between the Citadel and the Royal Manitoba Theatre Centre.
 Other select credits include: Four seasons of A Christmas Carol at The Citadel, Measure for Measure and A Midsummer Night’s Dream for Freewill Shakespeare Festival, Queen Lear is Dead with Fox Den Collective, and the Theatre Yes/Citadel co-production Slight of Mind.
 Love always to her family and friends for their support, and especially to G. This is for you.

 Leona Brausen (Costume Designer) Leona has worked regularly with Teatro as a performer and designer since the company’s inception at the first Edmonton Fringe in 1982.
 Her appearances include such classic Teatro shows as Cocktails at Pam’s, and The Vile Governess and Other Psychodramas, and she was Nancy in the original cast of Pith.
 Leona has been Teatro’s principal costume designer for four decades, and her recent company costume credits include Pith, Everybody Goes to Mitzi’s, Deathtrap, The Margin of The Sky, Evelyn Strange, Fever Land, and The Bad Seed.
 Her other recent credits include Clue, and Jersey Boys at the Citadel, and The Drawer Boy and Tiny Beautiful Things for Shadow Theatre.
 She’s worked on many shows for The Mayfield Dinner Theatre including this season’s Canada Rocks: The Reboot.
-Leona designed costumes for the recently released feature film Before I Change My Mind, directed by Trevor Anderson, and in 2021 created a series of window installations at the Varscona featuring costume tributes to distinguished Canadian women.
+Leona designed costumes for the recently released feature film Before I Change My Mind, directed by Trevor Anderson.
 She was honoured with a 2020 Edmonton Artist’s Trust Fund Award from the Edmonton Arts Council, and she’s a three-time Sterling Award winner for costume design.

-Chantel Fortin (Set Designer) Chantel made her Teatro debut with Cocktails at Pam’s in 2016 and her many subsequent set designs for the company have included those for The Oculist’s Holiday, The Exquisite Hour/Love is for Poor People, Deathtrap, A Grand Time in the Rapids, Evelyn Strange, The Bad Seed, Shockers Delight!, and Witness to a Conga, the last of which earned her a Sterling nomination.
+Chantel Fortin (Set Designer) Chantel made her Teatro debut with Cocktails at Pam’s in 2016 and her subsequent set designs for the company include The Oculist’s Holiday, The Exquisite Hour/Love is for Poor People, Deathtrap, A Grand Time in the Rapids, Evelyn Strange, Shockers Delight!, and Witness to a Conga, the last of which earned her a Sterling nomination.
 She also designed the sets for Teatro’s 2021 streaming project Lost Lemoine: Parts One and Two.
 She’s a freelance scenic artist and prop master who’s been working in film and theatre in Edmonton for the past 19 years.
 Her other set design credits include Our Man in Havana for Bright Young Things, Going to St. Ives and Mesa for Atlas Theatre, and Shadow Theatre’s Fly Me to the Moon.
 She’s also done scenic painting and prop work for Workshop West, The Citadel, and Edmonton Opera.
-In other media, she was the production designer for all of the Government of Alberta’s Mr. Covidhead commercials, and she did the art direction for a pair of music videos by singer Roya Yazdanmehr.
-She has also served as production designer for a number feature length films produced locally by Northern Gateway Films under the Hallmark banner and for Dept. 9’s most recent feature Souls Road.
+In other media, she was the production designer for the Government of Alberta’s Mr. Covidhead commercials, and she did the art direction for music videos by singer Roya Yazdanmehr.
+She also served as production designer for feature length films produced locally by Northern Gateway Films under the Hallmark banner, and for Dept. 9’s most recent feature Souls Road